Lismore: 02 6621 2481

 • The right to make complaints or inquiries about employment

-Employers must not take adverse actions against employees for exercising these rights.
+Importantly, employers must not take adverse actions against employees for exercising these rights.
 Adverse actions can include dismissal, discrimination, or any actions that harm the employee’s position.

 Protection from Adverse Actions